 The hotel is relatively splendid and has a reasonable restaurant.
 I don’t get time for the free breakfast, except at the weekend.
 Even the possibility of losing weight has gone out of the window.
 All the schools I visit present us with huge beribboned baskets of chocolates and ply us with food all day.
 We have to buy our own dinners, but as I’m sated I’m more likely to frequent the hotel bar, where there are snacks – and cocktails.
 There’s officially no alcohol other than in the tourist hotels.
 Though we've already discovered that there are bottle shops if you know where to look and no-one challenges you if you enter (with trepidation).

 No report today, so I rush down to the pool which I have been viewing fondly from my desk.
 But a sandstorm blows up so I still haven't done any sunbathing.
 The weather has been lovely up to now.
 I have still seen very little of the city other than a mosey round the corner to the supermarket.
-One of the nice drivers gave me a sightseeing tour of town on my way back from a school.
+One of the kind drivers gave me a sightseeing tour of town on my way back from a school.
 It isn’t wildly exciting.
 It’s very modern, there are numerous skyscrapers and a marina and lots of malls.

 Most of the company in Abu Dhabi is fellow employees who are staying in the same hotel.
 One woman keeps following me around trying to revisit the work we have already done.
 Even when I do sneak off to the pool she follows me out there, parks herself next to me and keeps prattling on.
 So I ban talk about work.
 Not to be out manoeuvred she moves onto whether she should she leave her husband or not.
 Yesterday, I closed my eyes when I saw her coming but she still wandered over and poked me.
 'Are you asleep, Sue?'